February 6

 The Amazon reviews on Gotham Steel are all over the place.
 Some people really love this cookware, and others say it's junk and hate it.
 (Most of the commenters on this review also hate it.)

-It's possible that the positive reviews are fake, but Fakespot tells us this is not typically the case (more on this below).
+It's possible that the positive reviews are fake, but Fakespot tells us this is not the case (more on this below).
 It's more likely that most of the positive reviews are from people who've only used the cookware a few times and aren't all that familiar with it, while the negative reviews are from people who've had it awhile and discovered its short-lived nonstick properties.
 It's also possible that some people just really like the cookware; they don't consider using butter or oil a nonstick fail, or they've somehow found a way to get the pan to actually not stick (e.g., using extremely low heat).

 At Hiya.com, Gotham Steel gets an average rating of 1.5/5 stars.
 This is based on ratings and reviews from actual users, which you can click over and read for yourself.